cc-hpc-itwm/Fed-DART/readme.md

                     )
 ```

 * Create a task.
-Fed-Dart will check the task requirements and accepts the task if
+Fed-Dart will check the task requirements and accept the task if
   the requirements are fullfilled.
 ```python
 manager.startTask( taskType #atm only type one is supported